theagentic/agentOS/README.md

 - 🐦 Twitter automation for social media management
 - ✍️ Blog post automation for content creation
 - 🔌 Electron-based UI for desktop integration
+### Disclaimer:
+Some of our agents and voice commands processing are yet to be implemented.

 ## Setup Instructions